 CEC is known for its belt-driven digital transports, and this new model uses many of the same innovations as their top-of-the-line TLO-3.0.
 The CEC also features an external clock as well as the highly-regarded SUPERLINK connection.

 Audio Research CD6-SE ($10,000 USD)

 The number of audiophiles who need a state-of-the-art one-box $10,000 CD player is shrinking every day, but that didn’t stop us from thinking that the CD6-SE was one of the best-sounding digital playback components we’ve heard.
-Modern connectivity options and a superb DAC allowed us to use the ARC in a number of digital configurations, but when it comes to making redbook CDs sound a lot like hi-rez downloads the CD6-SE stands out from the pack.
+Modern connectivity options and a superb DAC allowed us to use the Audio Research Corporation spinner in a number of digital configurations, but when it comes to making redbook CDs sound a lot like hi-rez downloads the CD6-SE stands out from the pack.